SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Else statement to be used within if statement

 ## email_body_border_css
-Email-template only alias which generates the css styles for the email border based on content settings email settings.
+Email-template only alias which generates the css styles for the email border.

 ## email_body_padding
 The email body padding setting.
-This setting is located in Content Settings > Email.
+This setting is located in Settings > Marketing > Email > Configuration > Size.

 ## email_body_width
 The email body width setting.
-This setting is located in Content Settings > Email..
+This setting is located in Settings > Marketing > Email > Configuration > Size.

 ## eq